 When Parry Metz was a pre-med student at the University of Michigan, he had visions of improving lives and having a profound and lasting effect upon humanity.
 So he did the only sensible thing: he changed his major to advertising.

-For 15 years, Parry was a creative director and copywriter at DDB Chicago, where he has worked on Safeway, JCPenney, McDonald’s, The Field Museum, the Afterschool Alliance/Ad Council, the American Cancer Society, and many other accounts.
-Most recently, he was creative lead on a multi-million dollar Jewel-Osco campaign and also led social media content creation for GNC and Citibank.
+For 15 years, Parry was a creative director and copywriter at DDB Chicago, where he worked on Safeway, JCPenney, McDonald’s, The Field Museum, the Afterschool Alliance/Ad Council, the American Cancer Society, and many other accounts.
+As a freelancer, he led a multi-million dollar Jewel-Osco campaign, led social media content creation for GNC and Citibank, and was a one-person agency (not to mention talent agent), writing and producing quality radio quickly and cost effectively for The Save Mart Companies.
+And with his award-winning work in healthcare, he’s proven that the decision to bail out of pre-med wouldn’t be his last positive contribution to the healthcare world.

 3 guiding principles have truly helped shape Parry as a writer and creative leader: